 How to get rid of rats with snap traps

 These are probably the most classic and well-known rat trap devices out there.
 One of the best lethal indoor and best outdoor rat trap type there is, modern snap traps utilize much stronger springs and jaws and larger triggers.
 Snap traps, when well-made and of a high enough quality, are considered some of the more humane kill traps out there because they kill quickly and with no unnecessary pain or suffering.

 Of course, even the best snap trap doesn’t have a 100% success rate as sometimes the rodent is too fast or pushes the trap before reaching for the bait and only gets hurt instead of killed.
 Add to that the fact that smaller snap traps can’t kill larger rats but might only hurt them, and it becomes evident why it’s important to choose the right snap trap for the job.

 Pros of snap traps:

-- They are lethal traps so disposing of the dead rodent is easy.
+- They are lethal traps so disposing of the dead rats is easy.